OnyxDude/TC2037_Evidence2/readme.md

 ### Chomsky Hierarchy Level After

 After eliminating ambiguity and left recursion, the grammar is still a **Context-Free Grammar** (Type 2), the type of grammar stays the same in the Chomsky hierarchy.
-The transformation is a technique for preparing context-free grammars for LL(1) parsing but it doesnt change their chomsky hierarchy level.
+The elimintaion of ambiguity and left recursion is a technique for preparing context-free grammars for LL(1) parsing but it doesnt change their chomsky hierarchy level.

 ### Time Implications of Chomsky Hierarchy Levels